codeface-io/SwiftObserver/Documentation/philosophy.md

 * Readable code down to the internals

-  > We comb internal code with as much regularity and care as if it was public API, so you can peek under the hood to understand SwiftObserver perfectly.
+  > I comb internal code with as much regularity and care as if it was public API, so you can peek under the hood to understand SwiftObserver perfectly.

 * Meaningful expressive metaphors